A thin rod of length L and total charge Q has the nonuniform line... | Channels for Pearson+

 Textbook QuestionTextbook Question

-A thin rod of length L and total charge Q has the nonuniform linear charge distribution λ(x)=λ ₀x/L, where x is measured from the rod's left end. a.
-What is λ₀ in terms of Q and L?
+A thin rod of length L and total charge Q has the nonuniform linear charge distribution λ(x)=λ ₀x/L, where x is measured from the rod's left end. b.
+What is the electric potential on the axis at distance d left of the rod's left end?

 Was this helpful?